kaidokert/wiced-history/README.txt

 base WICED SDK directory on a command line:
 $> make

-To compile, download and run the Wi-Fi scan application on the Broadcom BCM943362WCD4 evaluation platform, enter the following text on a command line (a period character is used to reference applications in sub-directories) :
+To compile, download and run the Wi-Fi scan application on 943362WCD4 evaluation platform, enter the following text on a command line (a period character is used to reference applications in sub-directories) :
 $> make snip.scan-BCM943362WCD4 download run